Public Enemy No. 1 (Megadeth song): Performances

 The song debuted live in Hamburg, Germany on July 4, 2011, prior to its release as a single.

 On October 31 (Halloween), 2011, the band performed the song on the American late-night talk show Jimmy Kimmel Live!.
 As it was a Halloween edition of the show, the band members were almost unrecognizable, dressed in full costume: Dave Mustaine as Frankenstein's monster, David Ellefson as a werewolf, Chris Broderick as the Phantom of the Opera and Shawn Drover as a Bela Lugosi-style Dracula.

 The band also performed "Symphony of Destruction", but only a small portion aired over the ending credits.
 The full performance was made available for view exclusively on the Jimmy Kimmel Live! website.

 Lyrical meaning

-Mustaine has said that "Public Enemy No. 1" was written about 1920s gangster Al Capone.
+Mustaine has said that "Public Enemy No. 1" was written about Al Capone, a notorious gangster from 1925 to 1931.
 The inspiration was a possible haunting incident while the band was recording in an old building in Tennessee, which Mustaine described as being a "hideaway" of Capone's.